 This argument is especially compelling for old media, for which sales have dwindled to near zero.
 In these scenarios, the artist/producer is making very little in profit, but has no incentive to free up their work.

 I, however, have a brillian plan to make everyone win.

 Generally speaking, a new song/movie/etc tend to sell the most copies early one, with progressively fewer copies sold as time goes on.
 For sake of argument, we could model this as an exponential decay.
 I believe this decay happens fairly quickly - though the rate of decay depends on the media-form (and, indeed, the work) in question.
 We'll come back to this later, but for now let's assume (for argument's sake) that movies sell 10% fewer copies each year than the year before.

-This means that the produce of the work reaps 90% percent of their revenue in the first 22 years [higher if we account for discounting].
-Imagine, then, if we were to offer media artist and companies a choice: we'll reduce copyrights to 22 years, but give you all a 10% tax break.
-They should be indifferent in accepting.
+This means that the producer of the creative work reaps 90% percent of their revenue in the first decade or two years [higher if we account for discounting].
+Imagine, then, if we were to offer media artist and companies a choice: we'll reduce copyrights to a dozen years or so, but give you all a 10% tax break.
+Given the appropriate numbers, they should be indifferent in accepting.

 The question, then, becomes how long should copyrights last?
 The shorter we choose, the larger a tax break we need to give, so this becomes a weighing game.
 In order to evaluate all this, we need to understand not just our own desires, but some numbers :)